edwardvmills/NURBSlib_EVM/README.md

 -select those lines/circles in the order specified by the macro, then hit the macro button > curve is created.
 -select 3/4 curves in a loop counterclockwise (surface normal will then point towards you), hit the surface macro button > surface is created.

-NOTE: at this time, none of the entites created by these sketches are parametric.
-This is the rough workflow prototyping phase.

 More details on usage will be made available [here](http://edwardvmills.github.io/NURBSlib_EVM/) as time permits.

 The surfaces are 100% controlled by the curves, which are 100% controlled by the sketches.
 This can be very powerful, but requires following strict rules for the sketches to obtain good results.
 Utilities to control the sketches and continuity are in various stages of planning/prototyping.
 I suspect much could already be done by using spreadsheets and expressions.

 ###NURBS in general, and what these scripts are trying to do
-The ultimate goal is to implement a set of tools to specify points and tangents/normals to generate NURBS surfaces of high continuity.
-I have some ideas in regards to what constitutes an efficient and intuitive input/interface structure.
-This is very personal, and cannot address all individual preferences.

-Ideally, the user interaction with the points/normals would be analogous to manipulating a coarse mesh, like subdivision surfaces.
-The main difference with subdivision surface being that with full NURBS, we can have perfect conics, no intrinsic continuity limits, and the 'handles' <i>stay on the surface itself</i>.
-So when we dimension/constrain the handles, we are dimensioning the surface itself.

 For now, my focus is on skinning sets of 3 or 4 curves in a loop.
 The skinning routines should be consistent and produce the same result for the same inputs, and a scaled result for a scaled input.
 The seams joining adjacent surfaces should always have the same level of continuity as the adjacent curves at the surface corners.